HoldCover App

 Design System

-In preparation for creating this app, we created a design system to provide consistency across our web and mobile platforms and streamline their design and development phases for our team.
-I led its design, and later on, was backported to our website as well.
+In preparation for creating this app, we created a design system to provide consistency across our web and mobile platforms and streamline their design and development for our team.

 A set of typography, colour and spacings were created, after which components such as form fields, buttons and more were made.
 It allows us to deliver our products easier and quicker.